Daniel-Williams-ux/AWS-Cloud-Computing/Auto-Healing And Scaling application/README.md

 ## Problem Statement:

-Help the city's gaming cafe implement auto-healing dervers and restrict users to a specific provisioning capacity.
+Help the city's gaming cafe implement auto-healing servers and restrict users to a specific provisioning capacity.